-1Listen to my Torah, O my people.
+1Listen to my instruction, O my people.
 Turn your ear to the words of my mouth.

 2I will open my mouth in a proverb.
 I will pour forth riddles of old